Rotational Splittings in Diatomic Molecules of Interest to Searches for New Physics: Application

 \subsubsection{$\Lambda$-doublet splitting}

 The coupling matrix in units of $B_\mr{e}$ is presented in Table~\ref{tbl:mat_elem_TaO+}.
-The magnitude of the off-diagonal elements depends on the coefficients $C$ and $d$ defined in Eq.~\ref{eq:d_appear}.
+The magnitude of the off-diagonal elements depends on the coefficients $C$ and $d$ defined in Eq.~(\ref{eq:d_appear}).
 For example, the ratio between $\braket{^3\Delta_1|\hat{H}^{\mr{ROT}}|^3\Sigma_0}=-0.291$ and $\braket{^3\Pi_1|\hat{H}^{\mr{ROT}}|^3\Sigma_0}=-10.888$ is about 0.0267.
-This ratio is similar in amount to $C=0.0282$ for the $^3\Pi_1$ basis function of the $^3\Delta_1$ ground state presented in Table~\ref{tbl:TaO+_lin_comb}.
+This ratio is similar in amount to $C=0.0283$ for the $^3\Pi_1$ basis function of the $^3\Delta_1$ ground state presented in Table~\ref{tbl:TaO+_lin_comb}.
 The small discrepancy is due to a small contribution from the $^3\Sigma_1$ basis function to the $^3\Pi_1$ state, that is, the $^3\Pi_1$ state does not purely consist of the $^3\Pi_1$ basis function.
 The employed values of $d$ for the $^3\Pi_1$ state with the excitation energy of 2.348 eV and $^3\Pi_1$ correction basis function in the ground $^3\Delta_1$ state are identical.
 Although a tiny coupling between $^3\Delta_1$ and $^3\Pi_0$ is also observed due to the correction term ($^3\Pi_1$ and $^3\Sigma_0$ basis functions, respectively), the coupling that dominantly causes the $\Lambda$-splitting of $^3\Delta_1$ state is the $^3\Delta_1$ and $^3\Sigma_0$ states, through the matrix elements of the L-uncoupling term between $^3\Pi_1$ and $^3\Sigma_0$ the analytical expression of which is shown in \Eq{eq:3Sigm0_3Pi1}.

 The $\Lambda$-splitting of the $^3\Delta_1$ state of \ce{TaO+} are listed in Table~\ref{tbl:splitting_TaO+}.
 As to be seen, the employed electronic excitation energy does not affect the order of magnitude of the $\Lambda$-splitting.
+The uncertainty for the $J=1$ state obtained from the values in the rightmost column and in the third column from the right is ca. 10~\%.
 The $\Lambda$-splitting is much smaller than in ThF$^+$ (--4.5 MHz, shown in Table~\ref{tbl:splitting_ThF+}).
 The reason for this is that in TaO$^+$ (i) the energy difference between the states responsible for the $\Lambda$-splitting ($^3\Delta_1$ and $^3\Sigma_0$) is much larger (ii) the contribution from the $^3\Pi_1$ state to the $^3\Delta_1$ state is smaller, and (iii) the contributions from the $5d^2$ configurations to the corresponding states are smaller (cf. Table~\ref{tbl:TaO+_lin_comb}).